 11. Change Your Cleanser

 Cleansers can be extremely drying to the skin.
 If you’re used to using options that contain glycolic or salicylic acid, rotate with a more hydrating version that contains moisturising ingredients.
 Try Indie Lee's Rosehip Cleanser, which has been specially formulated to deal with dryness and works to prevent moisture loss., try a cleansing balm like Ren No. 1 Purity Cleansing Balm.
 After cleansing, don’t leave the skin naked for more than 30 seconds, as this can dehydrate it, leading to increased dryness.
-Apply a hydrating toner and moisturizer to seal in moisture.
+Apply a hydrating toner and moisturiser to seal in moisture.
+For night time my new favourite is Midnight Oil Cleanser which melts your makeup from your face leaving it feel beautifully soft and hydrated.

 12. Use Hydrating Masks